The Web address of this article is

 What are you aware of now?
 What did you just learn?
 Is there anyone you

-want to show this to and/or discuss your results?
+want to show this worksheet to and/or discuss your results?

-This worksheet provides a way for childless courting couples to assess
+psychologically and/or legally.
+This worksheet provides a way for courting couples